mkhan45/Basic-Blockchain/readme.md

 Simple java blockchain to demonstrate and understand blockchains in general.

-Probably will run locally as a command line application with preset senders and recievers
+Will run locally as a proof of concept